 For those that need copies of materials, please view the following link: https://www.averillpark.k12.ny.us/ams-summerassignments

 GRADE 6 FAMILIES: Please remember that your student needs the Tdap immunization by the time they turn 11.
 If they have already turned 11, please send in the physician immunization record if you have not already done so.
 NYS allows for 14 grace days from the day your student turns 11 to obtain the Tdap immunization.
 If they do not have the Tdap immunization by the fourteenth day after their 11th birthday, the district can opt to exclude your student.

-GRADE 7 FAMILIES: Please remember to send in your student's 7th grade physical, it is a NYS mandate.
+GRADE 7 FAMILIES: Please remember to send in your student’s 7th grade physical, it is a NYS mandate and due by October 8, 2021.
 All 7th grade students, per NYS law, must have the Meningitis vaccine as well.
 Please send in documentation from your medical provider stating the vaccine was administered.
-The vaccine is due by September 20 or a note from your provider stating your child has an upcoming appointment, date included, is required if the vaccine is not administered.
+The vaccine is due by October 1, 2021 or a note from your provider stating your child has an upcoming appointment, date included, is required if the vaccine is not administered by October 1.

 GRADES 7 & 8 STUDENT ATHLETES: You must register in Family ID if you intend to try out for a sport.
 You must also have a current physical on file with the AMS health office.
 A physical is valid for a period of 1 year from the date it was completed.
 In order for your child to be approved to try out, their physical on file with the health office must have been completed within 1 year of the tryout/practice start date.

 If your student requires medication to be given in school (daily or emergency), please print the form below, have your child’s medical provider complete it and return the form to the AMS health office.
 The link for the NYS physical exam form is also available below.
 Thank you.